justiniii/Justins_Macropad/README.md

 # Justins_Macropad

 A 5-key macropad with RGB underglow and OLED display, built around the Seeed XIAO RP2040.
 Designed for general shortcuts and everyday productivity.
+Macropad was designed off a sketch of my fingers so its perfectly ergonomic :)

 ---